Carl-Thilander/Calle-Sneaker/README.md

 - `src/app/designer/SneakerPreview.tsx` layers each mask defined in `src/app/designer/areas.ts` using CSS mask and blend properties.
 - Each design area has both a mask and a shading image, giving the preview realistic depth and texture.

+## Inspired page

+- `src\app\inspired\page.tsx` Displays images from pexels with a handtailored search query.
+The user can browse the page for inspiration and has the ability to see the author of the images.
+The images are fetched via API.

 ### Profile & Saved Designs

 - `src/app/profile/page.tsx` fetches the logged-in user’s designs server-side and renders `ProfileDesignList`.